artificertxj1/FaceRec_FastAPI_nmslib_TensorRT_ONNX/README.md

 The first attempt is to saving face embedding vectors into a MongoDB collection and query the nearest neighbor of a detected face from the collection.
 I tried to write an aggregate query but the query reponse takes really long time even I have only 100+ documents in the collection.

-I cannot find an off-shelf solution of high dimension vector similarity query in a database system.
+I cannot find an off-shelf solution for high dimension vector similarity querying in a database system.
 Postgresql CUBE method only supports an up to 100 dimension vector.
 There are ways to work around this limit and use a 128-d vector.
 But Postgres still won't work on 512-d vectors.
 Most recent face recognition models like arcface or cosface embeds a face picture into a 512-d vec which is far beyond the capability of Postgres.

 Optimizing a database engine to fit this certain task is beyond my reach now.
 Then I look into in-memory elastic search methods.
 There are few established tools available.
 Annoy from Spotify, FAISS from FaceBook and Nmslib from a bunch of Ph.D. students (later adopted by AWS to their elastic-search service).
 I pick nmslib in this repo because it can be easily installed with "pip install" cmd.